craigprotzel/Mashups/README.md

 * Adding elements

 ##### Homework
-* Add -  your info to the [class info list](https://docs.google.com/spreadsheets/d/1c_7z-jRsvXJHaoifS1imojktuyf9nNgAepcgXZ4kBCg/edit?usp=sharing)
+* Add -  yourself to the [class info list](https://docs.google.com/spreadsheets/d/1c_7z-jRsvXJHaoifS1imojktuyf9nNgAepcgXZ4kBCg/edit?usp=sharing)
 * Read - [Ch.3 of Interactive Data Viz for the Web by Scott Murray](http://chimera.labs.oreilly.com/books/1230000000345/index.html) up to but not including the section on Javascript
 * Download - a text editor (I use [Sublime Text](http://www.sublimetext.com/))
 * Donwload - a JSON formatter extension for the browser (I use [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) in Chrome)